intersides/alkimia-solutions/README.md

 2. Verify the keyFile permissions are set correctly (should be 400)
 3. Ensure the replica set initialization is successful
 4. Check network connectivity between containers
+5. Verify authentication credentials are correct in connection strings